timmytheman123/timmytheman123-blooket-stuff/README.md

 # blooket stuffs
-This is for blooket codes that I either made or edited (mostly edited)
+This is for blooket codes that I either made or edited. (mostly edited)

 Features:  Blooket Utility Glixzzy Scripts :not done:

-Updates:                                                                                                                                                   I got the blooket utility to load but none of the scripts load into the gui
+Updates:  I got the blooket utility to load but none of the scripts load into the gui.